zeteticl/deno/README.md

 ## A secure TypeScript runtime built on V8

-* Supports TypeScript 3.0.1 out of the box.
-Uses V8 6.9.297.
-That is, it's very modern JavaScript.
+* Supports TypeScript 3 out of the box.
+Uses V8 7.0, it's
+  very modern JavaScript.

 * No `package.json`.
 No npm.
 Not explicitly compatible with Node.